 If we are at the middle school and inclement weather occurs, campers will go into the portable classrooms and busses will come to bring the campers to Goodwin Elementary School.

 Some of the same health and safety changes will be implemented at our specialty camps also.
 Please visit www.mansfieldcc.com for continued updates.

 Camper Sign-in & Sign-Out

-Only staff, members, registered participants and guardians (if deemed necessary by staff) will be permitted into the camp facility
+Only staff, members, registered participants and guardians (if deemed necessary by staff) will be permitted into the camp facility for drop offs.

 Campers will not come in contact with other groups at sign-in/sign-out, or during the day